51st-Vfw/JAFDTC/README.md

 [DCSWE](https://github.com/51st-Vfw/DCSWaypointEditor),
 [DCSWaypointEditor](https://github.com/Santi871/DCSWaypointEditor),
 [DCS-BIOS](https://github.com/DCS-Skunkworks/dcs-bios)
-and a long line of similar tools that have been developed by the community over the years.
+and a long line of similar tools that have been developed by the DCS community over the years.
+Standing on the shoulders of giants and all that...